SysManSquad/sysmansquadblogdev/content/posts/2021-05-15-where-is-the-reports-data/index.md

                               </p>

                               <p>
-                                If you are stuck trying to figure out what you are using, some very useful information can be gathered from your <strong>Bearer Token</strong>.
+                                If you are stuck trying to figure out what you are using, some very useful information can be gathered from your **Bearer Token**.
 But first, we need to get one.
                               </p>
                             </div>
                           </div>